 Once upon a time, I was 23 years old.
-I was about to begin a Master’s degree, at an excellent university, but a university located in the town in which I’d grown up.
+I was about to begin a Master’s degree at an excellent university, but at a university located in the town in which I’d grown up.
 A town which hadn’t acted upon my psyche to make me extremely adventurous or open-minded or charming.
 This is important to this story in this specific way: I’d grown up with people, and was then friends with people, who weren’t adventurous with food.
 People who, in fact, objected to food being adulterated with fancy ingredients or detectable amounts of flavour or fresh produce.
 I didn’t usually find eating to be a very enjoyable experience, but the eating I did enjoy fit into the above flavourless criteria and was always shockingly unhealthy.
 I generally ate only to feed the machine.

 The first week of this MA program, two things happened: I knew I should have run away to Montreal after all, and I met the man who would become my husband.
 (Obviously, the second negated the first; but this wasn’t immediately clear to me.)
-Mr J&A was a Come-From-Away.
-He flirted with me within about 5 seconds of our meeting, and I lied to myself and insisted I wasn’t interested.
+He was a Come-From-Away.
+He flirted with me within about 5 seconds of our meeting.
+I lied to myself and insisted I wasn’t interested.
 He had a strange Come-From-Away sort of name I couldn’t figure out (Norwegian, it turns out), and he ignored my attempts to ignore him.
 I thought, what the hell–I’ll be gone the moment this degree’s done; may as well have some fun while I count down to my final escape.

 Well.
 He decided to woo me with food, not having any idea just what a novice, what a terrible little baby, I was at it.
 He said he’d make me dinner and so we went to the grocery store, where he instructed me to “Get the garlic.”
 I roamed aimlessly up and down the aisles, through every part of the store and couldn’t find it.
 No, I did not ask for help because as I wandered that cool, well-stocked labyrinth of canned goods I realized this: I had absolutely no idea to what category of food garlic belonged, no idea what it looked like, and therefore where it might be.
 But I’d heard apparently normal people refer to it, so I knew it would be a shaming the likes of which I could never recover from if I had to ask someone where it was.
 I kept walking.

 But then, of course, I had to admit all these things when Future Husband asked me, when he found me 10 minutes later looking entirely hopeless, why I hadn’t yet procured the garlic.
-Even he will probably admit that to say he looked at me askance doesn’t quite describe the look he gave me.
+Even he will probably admit that to say he looked at me askance doesn’t quite describe the look of scorn he gave me.

 He made me dinner, we had fun together.
 We started dating, or something like it, and dove into grad school.
 Food was a big part of his life but I still thought eating at the McDonald’s was acceptable, and so he became crafty and strategic and took me to his mother’s place in PEI for the weekend–she’s an amazing cook.
 We’d known each other only a month, I think.
 It was a bold and dangerous move.
 I was a bit of a brat and may have refused to eat some salmon because it wasn’t in the fish stick form to which I was then accustomed.

 My husband introduced me to many delicious foods and the pleasure of being culinarily open-minded.
 But it all began with the garlic, and I will be forever grateful.
 The best way to express this gratitude, I feel, is to share some of my most favourite garlicky recipes with you.
-Warning: These are all guaranteed to deflect approaching vampires, viruses, Buddhists, and potential life partners afflicted with an insane aversion to this most savoury of nectars.
+Warning: These are all guaranteed to deflect approaching vampires, viruses, Buddhists, and potential life partners afflicted with an insane aversion to this most savoury nectar.

-Also, note: I almost always add more garlic than my recipes call for.
+Also, note: I almost always add more garlic than recipes call for.
 E.g., for one batch of mashed potatoes, I will add no fewer than three heads of roasted garlic.
 (Speaking of which, isn’t it just so great when you’re eating garlic mashed potatoes and you get a whole unmashed clove of garlic?
 It`s like a blast of garlic butter unadulterated by butter!)

 Spicy Creamy Tomato Soup, How It All Vegan!, Kramer and Barnard, p.
 59